serversideup/spin/docs/content/docs/4.command-reference/pull.md

 layout: docs
 ---
 ## Pull
-Trigger a pull of your docker-compose files.
+Trigger a pull of your Docker Compose images.

 ## Usage
 ::code-panel